nschonni/cordova-docs/articles/develop-apps/change-node-version.md

 ## Install a newer version of Node.js

+*Only important if you haven't installed Update 8*

 To use Node.js version ```4.x```, make sure that your project uses Cordova CLI version ```5.3.3``` or later.

 To use Node.js version ```5.x```, make sure that your project uses Cordova CLI version ```5.4.1``` or later.